From A Wiki of Ice and Fire

 - Main article: Braavos

-Unique among the Free Cities, Braavos was not a Valyrian colony, but a secret refuge from Valyrian expansion.
-A seafaring city of tiny islands, Braavos is known for its swashbuckling bravos and its Guild of the Faceless Men.
+Unique among the Free Cities in that Braavos was not a Valyrian colony, but a secret refuge from Valyrian expansion.
+A seafaring city composed of many tiny islands, Braavos is known for its swashbuckling bravos and its Guild of assassins, the Faceless Men.
 It is also famed for the Titan of Braavos, which is a fortified statue and lighthouse that straddles the entrance channel to the city.

 - Main article: Lys